-49. The Government submitted that the applicants had had at their disposal procedures capable of remedying the alleged breach of their freedom of assembly.
-Section 7 of the Assemblies Act provided for timelimits which should be respected by persons wishing to organise an assembly under the provisions of this Act.
-A request for a decision about an assembly to be held had to be submitted to the municipality not earlier than thirty days before the planned date of the demonstration and no later than three days before it.

-50. If the applicants had considered that the provisions on the basis of which the domestic decisions in their cases had been given had been incompatible with the Constitution, it had been open to them to challenge these provisions by lodging a constitutional complaint provided for by Article 79 of the Constitution.
-Thus, the applicants could have obtained the aim they sought to attain before the Court, namely an assessment of whether the contested regulations as applied to their case had infringed their rights guaranteed by the Convention.

-51. The Government recalled that the Court had held that the Polish constitutional complaint could be recognised as an effective remedy where the individual decision, which allegedly violated the Convention, had been adopted in a direct application of an unconstitutional provision of national legislation (Szott-Medyńska v.
+- 49. The Government submitted that the applicants had had at their disposal procedures capable of remedying the alleged breach of their freedom of assembly.
+Section 7 of the Assemblies Act provided for timelimits which should be respected by persons wishing to organise an assembly under the provisions of that Act.
+A request for authorisation for an assembly to be held had to be submitted to the municipality not earlier than thirty days before the planned date of the demonstration and no later than three days before it. - 50.
+If the applicants had considered that the provisions on the basis of which the domestic decisions in their cases had been given were incompatible with the Constitution, it had been open to them to challenge those provisions by lodging a constitutional complaint provided for by Article 79 of the Constitution.
+The applicants could thus have achieved the aim they sought to attain before the Court, namely an assessment of whether the contested regulations as applied to their case had infringed their rights guaranteed by the Convention. - 51.
+The Government recalled that the Court had held that the Polish constitutional complaint could be recognised as an effective remedy where the individual decision which allegedly violated the Convention had been adopted in direct application of an unconstitutional provision of national legislation (Szott-Medyńska v.
 Poland (dec.), no. 47414/99, 9 October 2003).
-The Government concluded that the applicants should have had recourse to this remedy.

-52. The applicants disagreed.
-They submitted that because of the specific nature of their case, a remedy that had not been capable of providing them with a judicial or administrative review of the ban on holding their assemblies before 11 June 2005 could not be regarded as effective.
-Therefore, any subsequent review by the Constitutional Court would not have served any practical purpose.

-53. In any event, even if it were to be accepted that an ex post facto review could be contemplated as a remedy to be used in their case, the applicants were of the view that it would have been ineffective also for other reasons.
-A constitutional complaint under Polish law was a remedy available only when a possibility existed to apply for the re-opening of the original proceedings in the light of a favourable ruling of the Constitutional
+The Government concluded that the applicants should have had recourse to that remedy. - 52.
+The applicants disagreed.
+They submitted that because of the specific nature of their case, a remedy that had not been capable of providing them, before 11 June 2005, with a judicial or administrative review of the ban on holding their assemblies could not be regarded as effective.
+Subsequent review by the Constitutional Court would have served no practical purpose. - 53.
+In any event, even if it were to be accepted that an ex post facto review could be contemplated as a remedy to be used in their case, the applicants were of the view that it would have been ineffective also for other reasons.
+A constitutional complaint under Polish law was a remedy available only when a possibility existed to apply for the re-opening of the original proceedings in the light of a favourable ruling of the Constitutional Court.

-Court.
 This condition alone would have rendered this remedy ineffective since, in view of the specific and concrete nature of the redress sought by the applicants, the reopening of their case would have been an entirely impracticable and untimely solution.
-Furthermore, the quashing of the final decisions would have been futile as the decisions of 3 and 9 June 2005 had already been quashed by the Self-Government Board of Appeal and the Governor of Mazowsze Province on 22 August and 17 June 2005, respectively.
+Furthermore, the quashing of the final decisions would have been futile as the decisions of 3 and 9 June 2005 had already been quashed by the Self-Government Board of Appeal and the

+Governor of Mazowsze Province on 22 August and 17 June 2005, respectively.